Open Hours: Mon - Fri 9am - 5pm

 Phone: 0161 207 3007

-Cost to Lay Artificial Grass on Soil (UK Guide 2025)
+Cost to Lay Artificial Grass on Soil: UK Groundwork Guide

-Cost to Lay Artificial Grass on Soil (UK Guide 2025)
+Cost to Lay Artificial Grass on Soil: UK Groundwork Guide

-Home / Blog / Cost to Lay Artificial Grass on Soil (UK Guide 2025)
+Home / Blog / Cost to Lay Artificial Grass on Soil: UK Groundwork Guide

-Laying artificial grass on soil is the most common type of installation – and also the one with the biggest cost range.
+Laying artificial grass on soil is the most common type of installation for UK gardens – and also the one with the biggest cost range.
 Ground preparation, access, waste removal, and edging all play a massive role in your final price.

 This guide breaks down typical UK costs, what affects the price, and how soil installs compare to fitting artificial grass on concrete or hard surfaces.